cornish/pathology-nlp/python/data_exploration.md

 # Notebook for exploring Pathology dataset

 ### Questions for Toby:
-* case_id - year case was evaluated?
+* case_id - year case was evaluated.
 * From Cortex dataset AddendAmend is empty?
+Yes.
 * Look at bladder and prostate only.
 See cortex example.
-So for some that have other parts, only review prostate/bladder portion?
+So for some that have other parts, for now only review prostate/bladder portion.
+Parse what we can from others.
+For synoptic reports that aren't fully parseable,  flag so pathology can manually review.
 * "Construct a comprehensive database of this structured data for use by the CU community" - What data elements desired here?
   * Columns from CAP protocol such as Procedure, Weight, Size, Histologic Type, Histologic Grade, etc?
+  * Synoptic report is at the case level
 * Where to get previous versions of CAP protocol?
 Some available at https://www.cap.org/protocols-and-guidelines/cancer-reporting-tools/cancer-protocol-templates, but seems to only go back to ~2012

+### Recommendations/Tips from Toby:
+* Cases will have anywhere from 0, 1, or 2 synoptic reports.
+* Newer stuff in COPATH will probably be easiest to parse and more consistent
+* CORTEX wouldn't allow amendments.
+* While earliest CAP Synoptic report recommendations were released around 1997, UCH didn't start using them until maybe 2005
+* Synoptic report is at the case level; while synoptic report may not have Prostate/Bladder in the specimen section, it may cover details about Prostate/Bladder

 ```python
 import pandas as pd